bbullman/machine-learning/README.md

 See: github.com/bbullman/dotfiles for more installation instructions on various OS and environments.

-## Notes
+## Directories

-The notes directory is a structured markdown wiki using Obsidian.
+* The Class Notes directory is a structured markdown wiki using Obsidian.

-## Labs

-The labs directory contains various projects for lessons in the course.
+* Books contains free resources including the ISLP
+* Machine Learning contains labs, exercises, case studies, and datasets for the base class
+* Machine Learning (Advanced) contains labs, exercises, case studies, for the advanced class
+* Deep Learning contains labs, exercises, case studies, for the deep learning class